KWolanin/lerni.app/README.md

 **Lerni.app** is your personal dashboard for daily studing.
 Stay focused with Pomodoro, organize tasks with a to-do list, and learn with your favorite music – all in one place.
 Drag, drop, and arrange your tools the way you want.
 Lerni.app adapts to you, not the other way around.
 Maximum focus, minimal distractions, fully customizable.

+**For anyone who:**
+- struggles to get started with work
+- has trouble focusing
+- wants everything in one place
+- enjoys using aesthetic tools tailored to their personal taste

-**Work-In-Progress** Dashboard app for daily work and study, built with Vue 3, TypeScript, and the Quasar Framework.
-Currently in prototype mode.
+**Work-In-Progress** Dashboard app for daily work and study, Material Design app built with Vue 3, TypeScript, Quasar Framework and Firebase. **Currently in prototype mode**. ⚙

 **Currently, users can:**